ghik/zerowaste/README.md

 Scala compiler plugin to detect unused expressions (non-`Unit`).

+> :warning: if you're using Scala 2.13 only, you can simply use its `-Wvalue-discard` compiler option.
+The `zerowaste` plugin comes in handy if you need that functionality in Scala 2.12 (which doesn't support it) or Scala 3 (which doesn't support it **yet**).

 ## Introduction

 In purely functional programming paradigm, all expressions are _pure_ - their evaluation does not cause side effects.